 - Radiation therapy.
 Radiation therapy using energy from X-rays or protons may be recommended if surgery isn't an option.
 A specialized type of radiation therapy, called stereotactic body radiotherapy (SBRT), involves focusing many beams of radiation simultaneously at one point in your body.

 - Targeted drug therapy.
 Targeted drugs attack specific weaknesses in the cancer cells, and they may help slow the progression of the disease in people with advanced liver cancers.

 - Immunotherapy.
 Immunotherapy drugs use your body's germ-fighting immune system to attack the cancer cells.
 Immunotherapy may be an option for treating advanced liver cancer.

 - Clinical trials.
 Clinical trials give you a chance to try new liver cancer treatments.
 Ask your doctor whether you're eligible to participate in a clinical trial.

 - AskMayoExpert.
-Hepatocellular carcinoma.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.
+Hepatocellular carcinoma (adult).
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2018.

 - Hepatobiliary cancers.
 Plymouth Meeting, Pa.: National Comprehensive Cancer Network. https://www.nccn.org/professionals/physician_gls/default.aspx.
 Accessed Feb.
 21, 2019.